-Mindfulness has become quite the buzz word nowadays.
+Mindfulness has become quite the buzzword nowadays.
 Everywhere from offices to schools to hospitals are now offering mindfulness classes.
 So what is mindfulness and how can it help us in the context of our daily lives?
 What are the benefits of Mindfulness Practice?

 If so, you are not alone.
 This is a state known as “Autopilot.”
-When we are in autopilot, we are not aware of what we are doing in the present moment.
+When we are on autopilot, we are not aware of what we are doing in the present moment.
 We’re acting out of habit rather than being consciously focused on the task at hand.

-Matt Killingsworth gives a great talk about mindfulness on TED in this must watch video:
+Matt Killingsworth gives a great talk about mindfulness on TED in this must-watch video:

 So what is mindfulness and how can it help us seize the day?
-Dr Jon Kabat Zinn, founder of the 8-week Mindfulness-Based Stress Release (MBSR) program says
+Dr. Jon Kabat Zinn, founder of the 8-week Mindfulness-Based Stress Release (MBSR) program says

 “Mindfulness is the awareness that arises from paying attention, on purpose, in the present moment, non-judgmentally, to things as they are.”

-The aim then is to be aware moment by moment of our thoughts, feelings, sensations and the world around us.
+The aim then is to be aware moment by moment of our thoughts, feelings, sensations, and the world around us.
 We drop into the present moment and notice what is happening for us in the here and now.
-It could be a pain in the body, a feeling of happiness or a difficult emotion that we become aware of, such as anger.
+It could be a pain in the body, a feeling of happiness, or a difficult emotion that we become aware of, such as anger.